-Math can be fun even on Valentine’s Day when you do your STEM activities and math.
+Math can be fun even on Valentine’s Day when you bring Valentines STEM activities into the mix.
 It’s super fun to use conversation hearts as manipulatives for Valentine’s Day.
-We call this Valentine’s Day conversation hearts math!
+We call this Valentine’s Day math!

 We always buy conversation hearts around Valentine’s Day, but to be honest, we don’t really like to eat them as candy.
 We’re not huge fans of the chalky, powdery texture and bland flavor.